Ruttman Change of Command

-Col. J. Chad Phillips, 138th Fighter Wing commander, pins a medal of recognition on Col. Bradley Ruttman during a Change of Command ceremony at the Tulsa Air National Guard Base, Okla., June 4, 2023.
+Col. J. Chad Phillips, 138th Fighter Wing commander, salutes Col. Bradley Ruttman during a Change of Command ceremony at the Tulsa Air National Guard Base, Okla., June 4, 2023.
 (Oklahoma Air National Guard photo by Senior Airman Alyssa Rodriguez)

 |Date Taken: